5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/XCPM_Kernel_Patches.md

 7F xx       jg  <offset>     ; jump past throttle path if above limit
 ```

-> [!NOTE]
->
-> **Where the InsanelyMac thread gets it wrong:** The thread describes the 4-byte find sequence `83 F8 0F 7F` as the single instruction `cmp eax, 0x7F0F`.
-This is not possible.
-Opcode `83` encodes arithmetic with a *sign-extended byte immediate* — exactly one byte operand.
-So `83 F8 0F` = `cmp eax, 0x0F`, full stop.
-The `7F` that follows is a separate `jg rel8` instruction.
-The prose explanation is wrong; the patch bytes themselves are correct.

 The patch changes only the immediate operand of the `cmp`:

 ```nasm